cemizm/tf-benchmark-gpu/readme.md

 # Dockerized tensorflow benchmark tool with GPU support
-This Docker image is based on the latest [tensorflow/tensorflow](https://hub.docker.com/r/tensorflow/tensorflow) image with gpu support and uses [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks) as an entrypoint. and in order to run some image classification models inside a docker container utilizing GPUs.
+This Docker image is based on the latest [tensorflow/tensorflow](https://hub.docker.com/r/tensorflow/tensorflow) image with python and gpu support.
+The [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks) repository is cloned and used as an entrypoint for the container.
+This allows some image classification models to be executed within the container with GPUs by passing the corresponding arguments to the `docker run` command.

 For further informations please refer to official [TensorFlow Guide](https://www.tensorflow.org/guide/performance/benchmarks).